supersahau/supersahau.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>
 # 🔥 News
 *[注释]: - *2026.xx*: Our paper that titled "Multi-output broad learning system via matrix-similarity measures" was accepted to published in IEEE Transactions on Systems, Man and Cybernetics: Systems [[Link]]().
- - *2026.03*: 🔥🔥Our paper that titled "Maximum total correntropy-based broad learning system with robust M-estimator" was accepted to published in Neural Networks [[Link]]().
+ - *2026.03*: 🔥🔥Our paper that titled "Maximum total correntropy-based broad learning system with robust M-estimator" was accepted to published in Neural Networks [[Link]](https://doi.org/10.1016/j.neunet.2026.108917).
  - *2025.11*: 🔥🔥Our paper that titled "Sparse Bayesian Broad Learning System via Adaptive Lasso Priors for Robust Regression" was accepted to published in IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS [[Link]](https://doi.org/10.1109/TNNLS.2025.3630247).
 - *2025.06*: 🔥🔥Mr. Chen was awarded the Outstanding Master's Thesis of Qingdao University for the year 2025 [[Certificate]](/images/qduyouxiuxueweilunwen.jpg).